 "To be honest," says the 69-year- old, "I had never heard of that type of surgery and I was very nervous and skeptical about having my carotid artery operated on.
 But Dr. Roberts was wonderful and very reassuring."

-Last September Dr. Roberts successfully unclogged her carotid artery at Jeanes Hospital, which is just eight miles from her home.
-"My experience at the hospital, both during and after the surgery, was fine," says Margret, who had previously gone to Jeanes Hospital for her TIA.
+Last September Dr. Roberts successfully unclogged her carotid artery at Temple University Hospital – Jeanes Campus, which is just eight miles from her home.
+"My experience at the hospital, both during and after the surgery, was fine," says Margret, who had previously gone to Jeanes Campus for her TIA.
 "The nursing care was wonderful.
 They were very attentive."

-Margaret also appreciated the fact that her doctors at Jeanes Hospital were Temple Health physicians.
-"I feel Temple University Hospital is one of the best hospitals in the area, so I'm glad Temple physicians are available at Jeanes Hospital.
+Margaret also appreciated the fact that her doctors at Jeanes Campus were Temple Health physicians.
+"I feel Temple University Hospital is one of the best hospitals in the area, so I'm glad Temple physicians are available at Jeanes Campus.
 I like being in a teaching hospital; it helps assure that the doctors you are dealing with are among the best."

 After her surgery, Margaret retired from her part-time sales clerk position at a department store, a job she had taken after ending her 30-year banking career.
 Then, for the first time in her life, she joined a gym.